usaid-cs/yesterday-i-learned/random.md

 1. In the film The Day After Tomorrow, the main protagonist had no gloves on during the majority of the film, grabbing frozen metal ladders with ease, even as the temperature dropped to -150 degrees Celsius.
 1. Airlines tell you to put your seat upright during landing, possibly only so that they don't need to fix the seats for their next shift.
 1. Once lost, black luggage bags are basically lost forever.
 Don't use ribbons as a form of differentiation---they can jam the bag belt.
 Use colourful duct tape instead.
-1. In 2018, Intel unveiled their all-new Spectre and Meltdown vulnerabilities.
-In 2018, Intel released fixes for the vulnerabilities.
-In 2018, [Microsoft blocked those fixes from installing because they are so bad they soft-brick some Windows machines.](https://betanews.com/2018/01/28/microsoft-windows-intel-spectre/)
 1. If you change your phone number, ANYONE now with your old phone number will be able to read ALL your unmigrated WhatsApp messages.
 Source: You managed to read someone's stale messages by ordering a travel SIM.
 1. If the mouse wheel sometimes scrolls upwards when you scroll down, all you need to do is air-blast the sensor.
 No need to buy a new mouse for just this issue.
 1. Azerbaijan is part of the [Caucasus region](https://en.wikipedia.org/wiki/Caucasus), [somewhat related](https://en.wikipedia.org/wiki/Caucasian_race) to the Causasian race.
 The [Aryan type](https://en.wikipedia.org/wiki/Indo-Aryan_peoples) also has little to no relation to the [Aryan race](https://en.wikipedia.org/wiki/Aryan_race).